Chiagoziemchidera/Supply-Chain-and-Demand-Forecasting/README.md

-# Supply Chain Analytics & Demand Forecasting
+# Supply Chain & Demand Forecasting

 ## Project Summary
 This project focuses on two key areas: **Supply Chain Analytics** and **Demand Forecasting**.
 The main goal is to use advanced analytics and forecasting techniques to generate actionable insights that improve decision-making in supply chain operations.
 The demand forecasting component specifically predicts product demand for the upcoming month to guide inventory planning.